appbackr/android_active_user_log/Readme.txt

 		/com
 			/appbackr
 				/android
 					Appbackr.java
+			/android
+				/tracker
+					Tracker.java
 	AndroidManifest.xml

 1) Android Manifest file

-There are only 2 files that require to editing for the tracking to work, namely Appbackr.java and AndroidManifest.xml.
+There are only 3 files that require to editing for the tracking to work, namely Appbackr.java, Tracker,java and AndroidManifest.xml.

 If the app does not request for INTERNET permission, the following line must be added.
 A sample of the location in which the line has to be added to can be found in the manifest file.

 	<uses-permission android:name="android.permission.INTERNET" />

 2) Appbackr java file

+	This file demostrate how to call the Tracker class.
+Eg:

+	Tracker.postData(this.getApplicationContext()
+					, ""		// Enter your store ID
+					, "");		// Enter your Android Package

+	this.getApplicationContext() : will only work if the class that is calling the Track is an Activity class.

+3) Tracker java file

 	The second file holds all the code for sending of the data.
 The main information of how the code works can be separated into 3 functions.